 EPA Mold Remediation Guide: The Standard Your Insurer Should Follow

-The EPA official mold remediation guide establishes the 24-48 hour mold growth timeline and remediation protocols that insurers are required to follow.
+The EPA's official mold remediation guide establishes the 24-48 hour mold growth timeline and remediation protocols that the insurance industry widely treats as the standard of care.

 There is a document that settles most of these arguments.
-It is the U.S. Environmental Protection Agency's “Mold Remediation in Schools and Commercial Buildings” (EPA 402-K-01-001), published in 2008.
-Despite its title, this guide is the industry-standard reference for mold remediation in allbuildings — including homes.
-It is the document that remediation contractors, industrial hygienists, and insurance adjusters are expected to follow.
+It is the U.S. Environmental Protection Agency's “Mold Remediation in Schools and Commercial Buildings” (EPA 402-K-01-001), originally published in 2001 and reprinted in September 2008.
+Despite its title, the EPA expressly states that the guide is “applicable to other building types,” including residential properties.
+It is the document that remediation contractors, industrial hygienists, and insurance adjusters are widely expected to consult.
 And it is freely available from epa.gov.
+It complements the IICRC S520 Standard for Professional Mold Remediation, which is the industry's consensus technical standard for actually performing the work.

 The 24–48 Hour Timeline